 But you don’t need to be a talented French chef to create this soup at home.
 French Onion Soup looks challenging, but it’s actually very simple to make.
 It’s a flexible recipe, open to slight alterations to help you create a version that’s uniquely yours.

-The secret to getting an intense, rich flavor with a hint of sweetness is using a good stock (homemade is preferred, otherwise bouillon cubes or store-bought stock works too) and the caramelization of the onions.
+The secret to getting an intense, rich flavour with a hint of sweetness is using a good stock (homemade is preferred, otherwise bouillon cubes or store-bought stock works too) and the caramelization of the onions.
 It takes time, but it’s worth every minute.

 Over medium-high heat, cook your onion slices in a buttered or oiled pan, stirring occasionally and adding a teaspoon of water if it’s getting too dry until the onions are rich and browned – about 20 to 30 minutes.
 While you’re letting the onions cook, take the opportunity to grate your gruyere cheese, tear up some Stonefire® Naan to cover the bowls you’ll be serving your soup in, and preheat your broiler.